lifs-tools/awesome-lipidomics/CONTRIBUTING.md

 - **To add to the tables:** Submit a pull request
 - **To remove from the tables:** Open an issue

-`awesome-lipidomics` is a hand-crafted table for lipidomics workflow tools and resources.
+`awesome-lipidomics` are a collection of hand-crafted tables for lipidomics workflow tools and resources.

 - Table items should be sorted *alphabetically* by name and classification / workflow.
-- Each item should be limited to one link
+- Each item should be limited to at most two links: a) PUBMED link and b) main website to access sourcecode or the tool.
-- The link should be the publication of the package or project (if available)
-- Descriptions should be clear, concise, and non-promotional
+- Descriptions should be clear, concise, and non-promotional.
-- Descriptions should follow the link, on the same line
+- Descriptions should follow the table structure and existing columns.

 Please contribute links to packages/projects you have used or are familiar with.
 This will help ensure high-quality entries.

 ## Quality standard

 To stay in the tables, package repositories should adhere to these quality standards:

-- Generally useful to the community
+- Generally useful to the community.
-- Functional
+- Functional.
-- Actively maintained (even if that just means acknowledging open issues when they arise)
+- Actively maintained (even if that just means acknowledging open issues when they arise) or at least still available.
+- Unavailable tools will be marked.
-- Stable, or progressing toward stable
+- Stable, or progressing toward stable.